mdfarragher/IML/Recommendation/MovieRecommender/README.md

 ## Inspect the C# code

-Let's check the files agail that the CLI tool has created.
+Let's check the files that the CLI tool has created.
 Run the following Powershell command on the console:

 ```bash
 ls -recurse -file -depth 1 SampleRecommendation